microsoft/finops-toolkit/docs/_reporting/power-bi/setup.md

    2. Select **Settings** > **Endpoints** in the menu.
    3. Copy the **Data Lake Storage** URL.
    4. Append the container and export path, if applicable.
+6. If only using one storage URL (whether it's for hubs or exports), paste that same URL in both parameters.
+   - When only one URL is specified, the Power BI service thinks there is a problem and blocks configuring scheduled refresh.
+   - To work around this problem, simply copy the same URL into both parameters.
+   - If using hubs, the export storage URL is never used.
+   - If using exports, the hub URL will be ignored since exports don't meet the hub storage requirements.
+   - These parameters will be merged in a future update.
-6. Specify how much data you would like to include from storage using one of the following:
+7. Specify how much data you would like to include from storage using one of the following:
    - Set **Number of Months** to the number of closed months you would like to report on if you want to always show a specific number of recent months.
    - Set **RangeStart** and **RangeEnd** to specific start/end dates if you do not want the dates to move (e.g., fiscal year reporting).
    - Do not set any date parameters to report on all data in storage.
    <blockquote class="warning" markdown="1">
       _<a href="https://learn.microsoft.com/power-bi/connect-data/incremental-refresh-configure#define-policy">Enable incremental refresh</a> to load more than $5M of raw cost details.
 Power BI reports can only support $2-5M of data when incremental refresh is not enabled.
 After incremental refresh is enabled, they can support $2-5M/month for a total of ~$65M in raw cost details._
    </blockquote>
-7. Select **Close & Apply** to save your settings.
+8. Select **Close & Apply** to save your settings.

 If you run into any issues syncing your data, see [Troubleshooting Power BI reports](../../_resources/troubleshooting.md).